-Ways to lose a life can vary:
+Ways to lose a life:

-is when the lives are almost inconsequential to completion.
+- Meaningless Lives: When the lives are almost inconsequential to completion.

 Video Game Examples:

-- Aladdin (Virgin Games) and The Lion King: Treated extra lives differently from continues (known as "wishes" in the former game).
+- Aladdin (Virgin Games) and The Lion King treated extra lives differently from continues (known as "wishes" in the former game).

-- Aliens Infestation: Plays with this by giving each Marine have their own face, name, and dialogue.
+- Aliens: Infestation plays with this by giving each Marine have their own face, name, and dialogue.
 Anyone Can Die, but you can rescue Marines knocked unconcious by aliens be finding the hives where they were taken.
 (The first time, that is.
 The second time they're mortally wounded...well...)
 As well, you'll often come across other Marines in hidden locations that you can recruit into your fireteam (though they'll only accept if you're down a man or two.)